Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Properties of rectified differential codes

 \subsection{Strictly rectified differential codes are functional}

-We say that a strictly rectified differential codes is functional if it can be obtained via a functional construction on the same variety and the same set of points.
-We begin with the following lemma. \begin{lemma} There exists an open subset $U\subset X$ over $k$ containing $\cap_i D_i$ such that each $D_i$ is defined locally on $U$ by some $f_i \in k[U]$. \end{lemma} \begin{proof} One can reduce to the case where the $D_i$ are prime divisors.
-The proof is now similar to the proof of Proposition 8.2 in \cite{alain}.
-Choose a uniformizing parameter $f_i'$ over $k$ for $\mathcal{O}_{D_i}$.
+We say that a strictly rectified differential code is functional if it can be obtained via the functional construction given by (\ref{eqn:functional}) on the same variety and the same set of points.
+We begin with the following lemma. \begin{lemma} There exists an open subset $U\subset X$ containing $\cap_i D_i$ such that each $D_i$ is defined locally on $U$ by some $f_i \in k[U]$. \end{lemma} \begin{proof} One can reduce to the case where the $D_i$ are prime divisors.
+Choose a local equation $f_i'$ over $k$ for $D_i$.
 Then $(f_i') = D_i + E_i$ for some $E_i$ whose support does not contain $D_i$.
-By a moving lemma \cite[Theorem III.1.3.1]{shafa}, one can find a rational functions $g_i \in k(X) $ such that $E_i' = E_i + (g_i)$ contains no points from $\cap_l D_l$.
+By a moving lemma \cite[Theorem III.1.3.1]{shafa}, one can find a rational functions $g_i \in k(X) $ such that $E_i' = E_i + (g_i)$ contains no points from $\cap_i D_i$.
 Then $f_i = g_if_i'$ defines the divisor $D_i$ in the open set $U_i = X- supp(E_i')$.
 Now take $U = \cap_i U_i$. \end{proof}